godotengine/godot-docs/tutorials/xr/a_better_xr_start_script.rst

 - ``focus_lost`` is emitted when the player takes off their headset or when the player enters the menu system of the headset.
 - ``focus_gained`` is emitted when the player puts their headset back on or exits the menu system and returns to the game.
-- ``pose_recentered`` is emitted when the headset requests the players position to be reset.
+- ``pose_recentered`` is emitted when the headset requests the player's position to be reset.

 Our game should react accordingly to these signals.